Learning Electronics for hobbyists and beginning students

 - Circuit – combined component(s) and power source(s)

-- Power – work done, such as the heat produced
+- Power (symbol W for watts) – work done, such as the heat produced

 - Multimeter – measures most electrical properties